jstarry/solana-workshop-tw/step-2/README.md

 to *assign* a new `owner` and *allocate* new `data` for accounts owned by the System Program.

-In order to turn a System account into an SPL Token account, we must first *assign* it to the SPL Token program.
-Then, we can pass this account to the SPL Token program to initialize the account with token information.
+In order to turn a System account into an SPL Token account, we must first *assign* it to the SPL Token program which will set its owner to the SPL Token program address.
+Once assigned, we can call SPL Token program with this account to initialize it.

 **SPL Token account requirement #1**: Must be owned by the SPL Token program